WGLab/InterVar/docs/user-guide/manual.md

 `PVS1=0 PS=[0, 0, 0, 0, 0] PM=[0, 0, 0, 0, 0, 0, 0] PP=[0, 0, 0, 0, 0, 0] BA1=0 BS=[1, 0, 0, 0, 0] BP=[0, 0, 0, 0, 0, 0, 0, 0]`

+Only BS1=1, all other criterai is 0;

-We want add two criteria  as PS3=1 for "Well-established in vitro or in vivo functional studies supportive of a damaging effect " and  PM6=1 for "PM6: Assumed de novo, but without confirmation of paternity and maternity".
+We want add two criteria  as PS3=1 for "Well-established in vitro or in vivo functional studies supportive of a damaging effect " and  PM6=1 for "Assumed de novo, but without confirmation of paternity and maternity".

 Please vim a tab-delimited text file with name as "evdience.txt".
 The format should be like: